We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Scrub gently with baby shampoo and an eyelash brush, as needed.

 If you’re not seeing any improvements despite medical treatments and home remedies, then it may be time to see your doctor for further evaluation.
+You can book an appointment with a doctor in your area using our Healthline FindCare tool.

 You should also make an appointment if your rosacea or eczema worsens.
 Call your doctor right away if your symptoms are affecting your overall quality of life.